emmabastas/elm-string-interpolation-solutions/README.md

 ## Introduction

 A common programming task is to compose a string of many strings and expressions.
-Say that I want to tel the users of my weather app what the temperature outside is in a nice personalised way.
+Say that I want to tell the users of my weather app what the temperature outside is in a nice personalised way.
 For instace: If the users name is `"Måns"` and the temperature outside in °C is `25`, then I'd like the final string to be `"Hey Måns, It's 25 °C outside."`.
 How to acomplish that?

 1. __String concatenation__
 ```elm